 There's a lot to love about the make-and-bake simplicity of enchiladas—a tortilla wrapped around a mixture of fillings, dunked in sauce, and topped with cheese.
+Try a classic chicken enchilada recipe or customize your own!
 The best part about making enchiladas is that they're easy and completely customizable: Pick your favorite kind of tortilla, meat or bean, veggies, sauce, cheese, and go.
 Here are a few of our favorite enchilada recipes to get you started:

 Corn tortillas are traditional for enchiladas, but flour tortillas also work.
 Choose 7- or 8-inch flour tortillas or 6-inch corn tortillas—they fit best in most pans.
 Recipes vary, but for a 3-quart rectangular casserole dish, you will need about eight flour or corn tortillas.

 Tip: Corn tortillas are more pliable and easier to roll if heated first.
-Wrap them in foil and bake in a 350 degrees F oven for 10 minutes.
+Wrap them in foil and bake in a 350 degree F oven for 10 minutes.

 Covering enchiladas with sauce adds flavor and keeps them moist while cooking.
 Sauce recipes are abundant, or you can start simple by using canned enchilada sauce, canned Mexican-style tomatoes, or tomato or fruit salsa.
 Another popular sauce is the "Suiza" or Swiss-style cream sauce used in Enchiladas Suiza or Swiss Enchiladas.
 We love this on classic creamy chicken enchiladas.

 Some recipes suggest spreading a little sauce (1/2 cup for a 3-quart baking dish) on the bottom of the pan before adding enchiladas.
 This keeps the enchiladas from sticking to the pan or getting tough on the bottom.